jbristow/jobless-clj/README.md

 ### Groups and entries

 A key part of a CV are lists of your archievements grouped in different categories.
 You can add groups to your CV with group keyword.
-Each group consists of multiple entries:
+Each group consists of multiple entries.

 ```
-(group-name "Printable group title"
+(group
   (entry
     (item "some item")))
 ```